 |Over $150,000||$0 to $7,825|

-Current SJCS families are notified of decisions when re-enrollment contracts are mailed on February 23, 2017.
-New SJCS families are notified of decisions when offers of admission are made on March 17, 2017.
+Current SJCS families are notified of decisions when re-enrollment contracts are mailed in February.
+New SJCS families are notified of decisions when offers of admission are made. initially in March and then on a rolling basis.

 If you are receiving tuition assistance and your financial situation changes, you may submit new information at any time.
 If you are not receiving tuition assistance and your financial situation changes, you may initiate an application for tuition assistance at any time.